 Pick-up is generally between 8:30 am and 9 am (times may vary dependent on course).
 Some courses have a brief presentation for the families at 9 am.

 - What is your refund policy?

-Should you cancel prior to 14 days before the commencement of the course you will receive a refund less a $75.00 administration charge.
-For cancellations within 14 days of the course there will be no refund of any fees.
+Should you cancel prior to 14 days before the commencement of the course you will receive a refund less a $75.00 administrative charge.
+For cancellations within 14 day of the course there will be no refund of any fees.
 Students who leave during the course will forfeit all fees.

 The Athletic Leadership courses require students to wear their uniforms for the whole program (thus the larger fee as they get a full uniform - t-shirts, sweatshirt, shorts).
 The other leadership courses provide OELC t-shirts that are worn periodically for special guests/activities, banquet, photo, etc.